 - Long bulb exposures produce more noise in the image than usual.

-- When shooting bulb exposures with both the self-timer and mirror lockup instead of the bulb timer, keep pressing the shutter button completely (until the self-timer and bulb exposure time have elapsed).
-No shot will be taken if you release the shutter button during self-timer countdown, although a shutter-release sound will be played.
+- When shooting bulb exposures with the self-timer instead of the bulb timer, keep pressing the shutter button completely (for the self-timer time and bulb exposure time).